 This is becoming an increasingly popular method of storing payroll data among both small and large companies, this is for several reasons.
 Firstly, backing up data to an online data backup service is very cost effective and you usually only have to pay a small monthly fee as opposed to the large upfront investment that an in house server would require.
 Secondly, using an online data backup service lessens the probability of data being lost due to hard drive corruption/error/crashing as most online backup services use the most reliable and robust hard drive which they operate in specially controlled environments that are monitored constantly and optimised by experienced engineers.
 Further, the online data backup service usually backs up data across a number of servers to minimise risks of data loss of any kind.

-There are some downsides of using this method to backup your payroll data.
+There are some downsides of using this method of payroll data backup.
 Firstly, when a business is using an online backup service then that business is no longer in complete control of their data.
 Secondly, there is a chance, however small, that the online data backup service is hacked or compromised in some way resulting in the business’s payroll data being lost or stolen, or both.
 Thirdly, the business is at the mercy of any changes the online backup company make with regards to the manner in which they store data.

 4) Backing Up Payroll Data By Outsourcing To A Trusted Payroll Agency